 But more often, they snoop for those recognizable VPN traffic characteristics and use them to identify a VPN user and bounce them back.
 This is called Deep Packet Inspection.

 When your data is sent over the internet, it’s broken up into packets and reassembled at the other end.
-Deep Packet Inspection reads the data in the packet, to see if it’s been encapsulated by a VPN.
+Deep Packet Inspection reads the data in the package to see if it’s been encapsulated by a VPN.
 This is the system used to target advanced VPN protocols like OpenVPN, L2TP, and PPTP.
-If you’re using a VPN you used to rely on just a few weeks ago and now, you suddenly can’t finish your favorite shows on Netflix, Hulu, or BBC, this is probably why.
+If you’re using a VPN that works with Netflix and you used to rely on it just a few weeks ago, now, you suddenly can’t finish your favorite shows on Netflix, Hulu, or BBC, this is probably why.

 So if you want to get around those blockers, you need a best VPN that disguises the fact that it’s a VPN.
 That’s what obfuscation means.

 How stealth mode works